Dystopia-Labs/contracts/TERMS_OF_SERVICE.md

 8. If you attempt to hold $WGMI in contravention of the requirements listed in section 7 above, Dystopia Labs reserves the right to refuse to provide Membership Services and not refund any $WGMI that you have hold.

-9. In order to avoid any doubt, Dystopia Labs may require you to sign a message from the Ethereum address(es) that you intend to hold $WGMI from.
+9. In order to avoid any doubt, Dystopia Labs may require you to sign a message from the Ethereum address(es) and the Polygon address(es) that you intend to hold $WGMI from.
 This will only be required if there is any doubt or dispute about the person(s) claiming to hold and redeem $WGMI for services.

 10. Provided that the above criteria are met, Dystopia Labs agrees to provide access to membership services (“Membership Services”) to any person who agrees to hold $WGMI, on the terms set forth in these Terms.